Daily Gleanings about the need to miss out on some things in order engage most fully with what’s most important.

 Anthony Le Donne provides several pro tips for busy writers in biblical studies.
 Anthony stresses self-awareness and prioritizing your dissertation.

 We like to be able to say “yes,” whether it’s to a person, an organization, an activity, an object, or whatever.
-But, human experience works out such that inside any “yes” is also a “no.” Wall, black, graffiti and sign by Jon Tyson A bias toward “yes” isn’t inherently bad.
-It keeps us moving forward. […]
+But, human experience works out such that inside any “yes” is also a “no.” A bias toward “yes” isn’t inherently bad.
+It keeps us moving forward.
+Where we start running into trouble is when […]

 Jake Mailhot discusses “how to juggle ministry while attending seminary.”
 The post takes its cues from Danny Zacharias and Ben Forrest’s Surviving and Thriving in Seminary (Lexham, 2017).
 Mailhot aggregates several lines of advice, but one particularly key piece is the anecdote that A mentor of Ben’s recalled writing in his Bible as a young […]